tyleragreen/df-gtfs/README.md

 MBTA-GTFS
 ==========
-PostgreSQL schema for the MBTA GTFS feed.
+PostgreSQL schema for the MBTA and MTA GTFS feeds.

-The current MBTS GTFS feed can be downloaded from http://www.mbta.com/uploadedfiles/MBTA_GTFS.zip.
+Paths to current GTFS feeds can be found at www.transitfeeds.com.

+Feel free to submit a PR to contribute a new schema.

 Image from [chroman](https://github.com/chroman/)'s original [df-gtfs](https://github.com/chroman/df-gtfs) repo.
 ![Image](http://i.imgur.com/wET9rPp.png)